-'The Viceroy and his Staff, in spite of the enemy's tremendous fire remained at the head of Broussier's division, followed by the 13th and 30th regiments, They advanced on the redoubt, and, entering it by the breast-work, massacred on their pieces, the cannoneers that served them: Prince KUTUSOFF. who had witnessed this attack, immediately ordered the cuirassiers of the guard to advance and endeavour to retake position.
-These were the best of their cavalry The shock between their cuirassiers and ours was therefore terrible; and one may judge of the fury with which both parties fought, when the enemy, in quitting the field, left it completely covered with dead.
+The Viceroy and his Staff, in spite e the enemy's tremendous fire remained a the head of BROUSSIER's division, followe by the 13th and 30th regiments, The advanced on the redoubt, and, entering by the breast-work, massacred on the pieces, the cannoneers that served them Prince KUTUSOFF, who had witnessed this attack, immediately ordered the cuirassier of the guard to advance and endeavour te retake position.
+These were the best of their cavalry.
+The shock between thei cuirassiers and ours was therefore terrible and one may judge of the fury with which both parties fought. when the enemy, in quitting the field, left it completely covered with dead. near yanganon and rd behamon

 "The interior of the redoubt presented a horrid picture.
 The dead were heaped on one another.
 The feeble cries of the wounded were scarcely heard amid the surrounding tumult.
 Arms of every description were scattered over the field of battle.
 The parapets, half demolished, had their embrasures entirely destroyed.
-Their places were distinguished only by the cannon, the greatest part of which were dismounted and separated from the broken carriages.
-In the midst of this scene of carnage, I discovered the body of a Russian cannoneer, decorated with three crosses.
+Their places were distinguished only by the eannon, the greatest part of which were dismounted and separated from he broken carriages.
+In the midst of this cene of carnage, I discovered the body of Russian cannoneer, decorated with three crosses.
 In the one hand he held a broken sword, and with the other firmly grasped the carriage of the gun at which he had so valiantly fought.